zeusdeux/isInViewport/readme.md

 - `tolerance` specfies the upper limit in `pixels` of when the element is deemed *in viewport*.
 It defaults to `0`.
-- `toleranceForLast` does the same as `tolerance` but for the last element within say a container of elements.
-It defaults to `tolerance` value and `0` if `tolerance` not specified.
 - `debug` enables logging to the console.
 It defaults to `false`.